mrchypark/embassy/embassy-boot/README.md

 * `embassy-boot-rp` - for the RP2040 microcontrollers.
 * `embassy-boot-stm32` - for the STM32 microcontrollers.

-## Reset check

-The bootloader keeps track of how many times it has restarted without the application confirming a successful boot.
-The counter is stored as an 8‑bit value in the bootloader state partition and is incremented on every boot.
-The value saturates at 255.
-Applications can inspect and reset this counter through the `FirmwareState` API.
-This functionality is behind the optional `reset-check` feature.

 ## Backup and Restore
 The optional `restore` feature enables power-loss safe backup and restoration of the active partition.